Iranks20/university-mgt-system-frontend/docs/FLOW_OVERVIEW_README.md

 - Course catalogue and course offerings per semester
 - Timetables and lecturer allocations

-### C. Teaching and learning (vClass/Moodle)
+### C. Teaching and learning (KClass)

 - Course materials and activities
 - Learning participation and engagement
-- (Optional later) return of final results/grades into KCU where required
+- (Optional later) return of final results/grades into Kcu-mgt-system where required

 ### D. Finance